-Effects: Linalool is a sleep aid and also a powerful relaxant.
-Linalool also reduces anxiety, lowers depression-like behaviors and makes the immune system more resilient to the destructive effects of stress.
-Linalool is also crucial in the release of vitamin E into the body, which makes it a very significant terpene for healthy functioning.
+Linalool is a powerful sleep aid and relaxant.
+It can reduce anxiety, depression, and also protect your immune system from the damaging effects of stress.
+Linalool also helps release vitamin E into your body, which makes it a powerful terpene for general health.

-Pain Relief/Anti-Inflammatory: Linalool has anti-inflammatory properties potentially useful for dampening an overreactive response to injury or sickness.
-Plus, research suggests it may help block pain signals to the brain.
+Pain Relief/Anti-inflammatory: Linalool has anti-inflammatory effects that can dampen inflammation responses to injury or sickness.
+A 2003 study demonstrated linalool’s analgesic (pain relieving) and anti-inflammatory properties, and additional research suggests that it may even block pain signals to the brain.

-Insect Repellant: Linalool served as an effective mosquito repellent both indoors and outdoors.
-Indoors, 20g of 100% linalool placed in a diffuser repelled mosquito by 93%, while outdoor diffusers repelled the potentially harmful insects by 58% within a 6m distance of the diffuser.
+Natural Insect Repellant: Linalool also serves as an effective mosquito repellent.
+Studies show that indoors, 20g of 100% linalool in a diffuser repelled mosquitos by 93%, while outdoor diffusers repelled them by 58% within a 6m radius.

-Cannabis Cultivars: Cultivars known for their content of Linalool include UK Cheese, Chemdawg, LA Confidential, and Amnesia Haze.
+Cannabis Cultivars: Cultivars known for their linalool profiles include UK Cheese, Chemdawg, LA Confidential, and Amnesia Haze.

 Terpenes can be enjoyed aromatically, topically, or ingested in foods and drinks.
 Many people love adding them to diffusers, serums, lotions, even cocktails.